tarwn/lessthandot-hugo/blogs/content/posts/chrissie/2011-05-08-the-mystery-of-clay-and-1.md

 >
 > You observed that AnonymousTypes have slightly different codegen between VB and C#.
 That doesn’t matter in this case – the same issue manifests with named types, or even with arrays as I used above.
 >
 > You observed that VB and C# use entirely different mechanisms for doing late-bound invocation.
 VB simply calls straight into its existing late-binder.
-C# does a whole lot more, keeping a local “cache” of the most recent dynamic resolution in its method.
+C# does a whole lot more, keeping a local "cache" of the most recent dynamic resolution in its method.
 But those things don’t matter either.
 >
 > &#8212;
 >